enonic/old-xp-doc/doc/developer/projects/structure.rst

 site/layouts/
   Layout controllers should be placed here.
 Layouts are similar to parts, but in addition have one or more regions.
   Regions enable placement of other components inside the layout. (see :ref:`layout`).

+tasks/
+  Contains tasks to be executed asynchronously (see :ref:`tasks`).

 views/
   Views are any kind of files that are used for rendering.
 The folder is optional, as view files can